 Triona McGrath How pollution is changing the ocean's chemistry

-As we keep pumping carbon dioxide into the atmosphere, more of it is dissolving into the oceans, leading to drastic changes in the water's chemistry.
+As we keep pumping carbon dioxide into the atmosphere, more of it is dissolving in the oceans, leading to drastic changes in the water's chemistry.
 Triona McGrath researches this process, known as ocean acidification, and in this talk she takes us for a dive into an oceanographer's world.
 Learn more about how the "evil twin of climate change" is impacting the ocean — and the life that depends on it.

 Kate Stafford How human noise affects ocean habitats

-Oceanographer Kate Stafford lowers us into the sonically rich depths of the Arctic Ocean, where ice groans, whales sing to communicate over vast distances — and climate change and human noise alter the environment in ways we don't understand.
+Oceanographer Kate Stafford lowers us into the sonically rich depths of the Arctic Ocean, where ice groans, whales sing to communicate over vast distances — and climate change and human noise threaten to alter the environment in ways we don't understand.
 Learn more about why this underwater soundscape matters and what we might do to protect it.

 Dee Boersma Pay attention to penguins